-Management relies on data from external rating agencies in determining the probability of defaults.
+Management relies on data from external rating agencies in determining the probabilities of default.
 For regional investment securities and mortgage loan facilities where the obligors are unrated, internal credit ratings are assigned then mapped to external ratings from which a corresponding PD is derived.
 If CariCRIS ratings are available, these are equated to the appropriate international rating category and the associated PD from CariCRIS.

 Management has then used a stochastic formula to adjust PD.
 One input into this formula is GDP growth.
 Historical and forecasted GDP growth data was obtained from a reputable third-party provider.
+To consider the impact of COVID-19 on GDP, management then applied smoothing to remove the outliers.